idenfy/AwsCiCdFargate/README.md

 ### Description

-This package creates a Fargate service with autoscaling, a load balancer and two pipelines for a complete out-of-the-box hosting infrastructure.
+This package creates a Fargate service with autoscaling, balancing and two pipelines for a complete out-of-the-box hosting infrastructure.

 The pipelines are as follows: